-- 1. The subject of the Division of Taxation's (Division) motion is the timeliness of petitioner's protest of three notices of determination all dated June 18, 2020, bearing assessment identification numbers L-051544171, L-051544170 and L-051544169 (the notices).
-The notices are addressed to petitioner, David J. Mitchell, at a New York, New York, address.
-The notices assert sales tax, penalty, and interest for the period December 1, 2018 through August 31, 2019, as a responsible person/officer of Life Hotel One, LLC. - 2.
-On May 3, 2022, petitioner filed a request for conciliation conference (request) with the Division's Bureau of Conciliation and Mediation Services (BCMS) in protest of the notices. - 3.
-On July 8, 2022, BCMS issued a conciliation order dismissing request (conciliation order) to petitioner.
-The conciliation order determined that petitioner's protest of the notices was untimely and stated, in part: - "The Tax Law requires that a request be filed within 90 days from the date of the statutory notice.
-Since the notice(s) was issued on 6/18/2020, but the request was not mailed until 5/3/2022, or in excess of 90 days [sic], the request is late filed." - 4.
-On October 4, 2022, petitioner filed a timely petition with the Division of Tax Appeals in protest of the conciliation order. - 5.
-In support of its motion and to show proof of proper mailing of the notice, the Division provided the following documents: (i) an affirmation of Laura Krzeminski, Esq., an attorney in the Office of Counsel of the Division, dated August 10, 2023; (ii) an affidavit of Marianna Denier, a Principal Administrative Analyst and the Director of the Management Analysis and Project Services Bureau (MAPS), sworn to on July 25, 2023; (iii) a "Certified Record for Presort Mail Assessments Receivable" postmarked June 18, 2020; (iv) copies of the notices mailed to petitioner with the associated mailing cover sheets; (v) an affidavit of Susan

-Ramundo, a manager of the Division's mail room, sworn to on July 25, 2023; (vi) a copy of petitioner's request; (vii) copies of the notices; and (viii) a copy of petitioner's electronically filed 2017 New York State personal income tax return, form IT-201 (the 2017 return), filed on October 13, 2018, listing the same New York, New York, address as is listed on the notices and the petition.
+- 1. The subject of Division of Taxation's (Division) motion is the timeliness of petitioner's protest of notices of estimated determination, bearing assessment identification numbers L-055645223, L-055645222, L-055645221, L-055645220, L-055645219, L-055645218 and L-055645217, all dated April 14, 2022 (the notices).
+The notices are addressed to petitioner, Kim Volman, at a Hewlett, New York, address.
+Copies of the notices were also sent to petitioner's then-representative, Vladislav Tsirkin, CPA, at his New York, New York, address.
+The notices assert that petitioner is being assessed as an officer/responsible person of ADB Bleecker LLC, for the sales tax quarters ending May 31, 2017 through November 30, 2018. - 2.
+On January 13, 2023, petitioner filed a request for conciliation conference (request) with the Division's Bureau of Conciliation and Mediation Services (BCMS) in protest of the notices.
+Petitioner provided the same Hewlett, New York, address on the request that the notices were addressed to. - 3.
+On February 3, 2023, BCMS issued a conciliation order dismissing request (conciliation order) to petitioner.
+The conciliation order determined that petitioner's protest of the notices was untimely and stated, in part:

+"The Tax Law requires that a request be filed within 90 days from the date of the statutory notice.
+Since the notice(s) was issued on April 14, 2022, but the request was not faxed and mailed until January 13, 2023, or in excess of 90 days, the request is late filed."

+- 4. Petitioner filed a timely petition with the Division of Tax Appeals in protest of the conciliation order on February 17, 2023. - 5.
+In support of its motion for summary determination and to show proof of proper mailing of the notices, the Division provided the following documents: (i) an affirmation of Aliza Chase, Esq., an attorney in the Office of Counsel of the Division, dated January 2, 2024; (ii) an affidavit of Marianna Denier, a Principal Administrative Analyst and the Director of the Management Analysis and Project Services Bureau (MAPS), sworn to on June 14, 2023; (iii) a "Certified Record for Presort Mail Assessments Receivable" postmarked April 14, 2022; (iv) copies of the notices mailed to petitioner and his then representative with the associated mailing cover sheets; (v) an affidavit of Susan Ramundo, a manager of the Division's mail room, sworn to on June 14, 2022; (vi) a copy of petitioner's request for conciliation conference and copies of the notices at issue; and (vii) a copy of petitioner's 2020 New York resident income tax return, form IT-201 (2020 return), listing the same Hewlett, New York, address as is listed on the notices. - 6.
+Ms. Chase asserts in her affirmation that petitioner's 2020 return was filed on December 21, 2021, and that this was the last return filed before the Division issued the notices.
+Ms. Chase also avers the notices were issued to petitioner's then representative, Vladislav Tsirkin, CPA, at his New York, New York, address. - 7.
+Marianna Denier has served as the Director of the Division's Management Analysis and Project Services Bureau (MAPS) since July of 2022.
+Prior to that, she was a supervisor in MAPS since October of 2004.
+She is also a Principal Administrative Analyst and has held that position since August of 2022.
+Prior to this position, Ms. Denier was a Supervisor of Administrative Analysis from July of 2019 through August of 2022.
+In performing her duties,